 A cardiologist will put the pacemaker under the skin on your chest, or under the muscle.
 The pacemaker has two leads that your surgeon will pass through a vein and into your heart.
 Usually, pacemakers with two leads called dual-chamber pacemakers are used for heart block.
 The two leads connect to two different points in your heart – usually your right atrium and right ventricle.

 You’ll usually have a pacemaker fitted under local anaesthesia and sedation.
 This will completely block pain from your chest area and you’ll stay awake during the operation.
 The sedative will help you to relax.
 Normally, you’ll be able to go home the day after your procedure, once your cardiologist has checked that the pacemaker is working correctly.
 You might even be able to have the pacemaker fitted and go home the same day.

 Some electrical devices, or devices that have strong magnetic fields, can interfere with a pacemaker by disrupting its electrical signalling.
 These include mobile phones and metal detectors, for example, but ask your doctor or clinic for a full list and what precautions to take.
 For more information about pacemakers, see our FAQs below.

 Causes of heart block include:

-- getting older – your heart may be damaged over time, or substances that affect how electrical signals are transmitted in your heart can build up
+- getting older – your heart may get damaged over time, or substances that affect how electrical signals are transmitted in your heart can build up

 - coronary artery disease

-- certain medicines, including beta-blockers and calcium channel blockers
+- some types of medicines, such as beta-blockers and calcium-channel blockers

 - heart muscle diseases, such as sarcoidosis